MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.FirstRun.FirstRun

 The critical signal used to ensure new users can successfully launch and run OneNote for the first time.
 The telemetry is collected to ensure critical regression detection for OneNote app and service health.
-If users can’t launch the app for the first time, this would trigger a high severity incident.
+If users can't launch the app for the first time, this would trigger a high severity incident.

 - **AfterOneDriveFrozenAccountError** - Indicates an error from OneDrive when an account is frozen.